 - No pricing for the items/mods in the Catalog response (not $0 pricing, but literal blank/no pricing) results in a mismatch.

 - Mapped IDs that are not found in the Catalog response result in a mismatch.

 3. The Order journey is depicted in the below flowchart.
 This is symbolic of a very basic order with either a payment or as pay in store.
 There are different permutations including loyalty, discounts, split payment, etc. This is intended to only give a high level understanding.
 Important factors worth mentioning are:

 - The Catalog data mentioned in Solution 2 above is determined by what is mentioned in Solution 1 above.

 - The Catalog data determines what pricing is shown (sticker pricing) on the site.

-- The Validation call returns POS controlled final taxation and final pricing.
+- The Validation call (Calculate Tax + Total or CTT) returns POS controlled final taxation and final pricing.

 - The Commit is the final step after payment is applied by the guest and the order is sent by Olo to BSP.